 There was a sari-sari store in the vicinity.
 Since there was no sunshine yet, we ordered 3-in-1 coffee and the sweetened suman which they call puto (the white suman) and tapol (the violet suman).
 The former was more delicious as complemented with hot coffee.
 Our breakfast costs Php76.00 only!

 The boat ride took us twenty minutes only.
 When we reached the sandbar the water was waist-deep.
 I was so delighted to see the five iconic nipa huts standing majestically above the water.

 We were assured by our boatmen that the sandbar will submerge by 8:00 am just like what happened the previous days.
-Thinking it was amihan (north east monsoon) I was hoping it will be the same today.
+Thinking it was amihan (northeast monsoon) I was hoping it will be the same today.

 Many tourists were sitting on their boats waiting for the sandbar to appear.
-When the water was knee-deep, we started walking away from the huts until we reached the area where the tide begun to recede.
+When the water was knee-deep, we started walking away from the huts until we reached the area where the tide began to recede.